Post-covid employee engagement

 Fiona Passantino, Late February 2022

 As we come out of lockdown and enter the Post-Covid period in our history, listening to what we need is more important than ever.
-Good listening campaigns are based on two parallel tracks: the “Listen and Deliver” tight loop and the slow-burning Deep Listen.
-Two very different goals, delivering different kinds of data, but together form a more accurate picture of the current state of engagement: Double-Track Listening.
+Good listening campaigns are based on many levels: the “Listen and Deliver” tight loop and the slow-burning Cultural Deep-Dive.
+Two very different goals, delivering different kinds of data, but together form a more accurate picture of the current state of engagement which describes “Radical Listening”.

-Good listening campaigns are based on two parallel tracks: the quick turnaround “Listen and Deliver Loop”, which take a pulse, coupled with a slow-burning Deep Listen study.
-These two start at the same time but have very different goals and deliver two very different results, and together make up Double-Track Listening.
+Good listening campaigns are based on two parallel tracks: the quick turnaround “Listen and Deliver Loop”, which take a pulse, coupled with a slow-burning Deep Listen or Cultural Deep-Dive.
+These two start at the same time but have very different goals and deliver two very different results.

 Listen-and-Deliver are weekly, short bursts of easy questions.
 Polls, short surveys, Mentimeter word clouds at events or Kanban board snapshots during a retrospective.